dwarvesf/playbook/engineering/setup/dotfiles.md

 # Command-line Plugins

 Most likely, you might be using `zsh`, `tmux`, or `vim`/`nvim` as part of your workflow.
 They are powerful on their own, but lack some of the love and care of GUI tools we take for granted today.
 If you feel this might be the case for you, you can try extending these tools with plugins.
+Their configs usually reside in the `~/.config` folder, which you can version control with your dotfiles.

 ## ZSH Plugins